 Head Line Judge/Line Judge: Observe illegal shifts and motion by flanker.
-Responsible for clipping zone and illegal blocks below the waist blocks.
-Take action toward the ball with wingbacks that are aligned just outside the tackle on your side.
+Act toward the ball with wingbacks that are aligned just outside the tackle on your side.
 Watch for offside by the defense and encroachment or false start by the offense.
 Observe initial action on or by interior lineman nearest you and action on or by the offensive player who is your designated responsibility.
-Observe blocking in front of the runner behind the line of scrimmage or in the neutral zone.
-Pinch in, when necessary, especially on short yardage for first down and if possible, on every play within 10-yard line and goal line.
-Opposite-side officials should assist with forward progress if the covering official is not in position to rule.
+Observe blocking in front of the runner behind the neutral zone or in the neutral zone.
 Mark forward progress on straight hand-offs and runs to your side.
-Observe action on the player(s) in a position to receive a backward pass when the ball is behind the neutral zone.
-Take the player in position to receive a backward pass (trailing back), loose ball and the trailing back as they become the ball carrier on play action toward your side.
+Observe action on the player(s) in a position to receive a backward pass (trailing back), loose ball and the trailing back as they become the ball carrier on play action toward your side.
 Take the ball carrier in your side zone as far as the end zone.
 When the play ends out of bounds, go directly into the area and observe.
 Stay with players until all are back on the field of play.
-If play goes away from you, observe action behind runner and assist with action on the player(s) in position to receive a backward pass if they do not receive the ball.
+If play goes away from you, observe action behind runner and assist with action on the player(s) in position to receive the ball.
 Make certain you "square off" your spots.
 Mark forward progress and the out of bounds spot on your side when within your area of responsibility.
-When the flow of play is away from your position, move cautiously toward the flow and clean up action behind the R, giving special attention to late action on the QB after a backward pass is thrown.
+When the flow of play is away from your position, move cautiously toward the flow and clean up action behind the \mathbf{R} and \mathbf{U} , giving special attention to late action on the QB after a backward pass is thrown.
 Always keep players boxed in.